In this section

 specialists, endocrinologists, plastic surgeons, podiatrists, dieticians, psychologists,

 Contact your specialist doctor or EB nurse if your child:

 Please note: These websites contain information that may not be relevant to your child, depending on the type of EB they have.
 Many websites are aimed at people with the most severe types of EB, and may be upsetting to some people.

 EB is not contagious as it is not caused by an infection.
 EB

-is a genetic condition, and it can't be caught by coming into contact with
+is a genetic condition, and it cannot be caught by coming into contact with

 people who have it.

-If I have a child with EB how likely is it any future children
+If I have a child with EB how likely is it that any future children

 will also have EB?